 Maisie Tomlinson then drew our attention to the emergence of a relatively recent scientific technique - Qualitative Behavioural Assessment – for learning about animal actions and emotions.
 This development supported a new form of language about animals; words which both mirrored and challenged powerful norms in society.
 Through scientific language, then, different ways of thinking about animal behaviour emerged to describe and thereby characterise even the smallest of creatures (mice, especially).
-Focusing our gaze on even smaller forms, the next paper then zoomed in on genes and genomes; the blueprints for coded patterns of biology and social behaviour.
+Focusing our gaze on even smaller forms, Sainath Suryanarayanan’s paper then zoomed in on genes and genomes; the blueprints for coded patterns of biology and social behaviour.
 The analysis here was that ideas about social and environmental information and genetic variation interact in a way that impacts micro-organisms (such as insects) as well as larger, more complex mammals; a powerful insight into scientific method for an age of experimentation that challenges the traditional concepts of inheritance and gives us new readings of self and society.

 The final article brought bigger creatures to the fore.
 Richie Nimmo’s account of humans and cattle enmeshed by the technologies of farming provided a fresh look at the dairy industry by flagging the importance of subjectivity in ethical and technical debates about milk production.
 Here the analysis was that in any observation from human-animal interaction, it is crucial to be mindful of power and its practical workings to show how the disciplining technologies of the material world, in this case milking machinery, risks de-humanising and de-animalising the actors involved.
 Helpfully, however, a theoretical corrective was provided by considering the networks that bring people, animals and technologies together through temporal and material assemblages, a concept that would no doubt frame and support a range of further cases.